damianoneill/healthbot/docs/kafka.md

 title: Kafka Integration
 ---

-This guide describes how Healthbot can be integrated with [Apache Kafka](https://kafka.apache.org/), is a distributed messaging system providing fast, highly scalable and redundant messaging through a pub-sub model.
+This guide describes how Healthbot can be integrated with [Apache Kafka](https://kafka.apache.org/), a distributed messaging system providing fast, highly scalable and redundant messaging through a pub-sub model.

 > Before working through this guide, please ensure you have a good overview of what Kafka is and how it works.
 A fantastic summary is available in this youtube video - [Apache Kafka Explained](https://www.youtube.com/watch?v=JalUUBKdcA0).
 Additional information can be found in [Kevin Sookocheff article](https://sookocheff.com/post/kafka/kafka-in-a-nutshell/).